-Step 7 – Get financing
+Step 7 – Complete Your Loan Application

 Once we sign the final sales contract, you'll start working with your mortgage lender to close the loan.
 This won't be a long process at all if you're already pre-qualified, but you need to keep in close contact with your mortgage lender.
-And we'll take care of all the property information your lender needs to close the loan.>
+And we'll take care of all the property information your lender needs to close the loan.

 Step 8 – Close the deal